mshafae-spring-2021/cpsc-120-prompt-lab-05/part-1/README.md

 We tell the computer the first card is _KH_, and then order the cards high, low, middle to tell the computer to add 5 to the King.
 We enter _JD_, _AC_, _7D_ which means add 5.
 Remember to use the formula (_base_ _card_ _value_ + 5) % 13 which evaluates to 5.
 Since the base card is a heart, the computer responds with 5H.

+## Tips

+When working with if-else-if-else conditions here are some tips to keep in mind:

+* Always handle the exceptions first and leave the general case for the else statement
+* Try to have one entry point and one exit for conditions and functions; use a variable such as `return_value` to hold on to the value you wish to return and then return the variable at the end of the function.
+* Write comments in clear, plain english that explain to you what each case is supposed to do.
+This will help keep your code organized and help you fix any errors.

 ## Requirements